-Provide a map color-coded by ZIP Code (with a minimum of 6 value ranges) displaying zero deductible personal residential loss costs for frame, masonry, and mobile home.

-Form A-3: Base Hurricane Storm Set Statewide Loss Costs
+2: Base Hurricane Storm Set Statewide Loss Costs

-Provide the total insured loss and the dollar contribution to the average annual loss assuming personal residential zero deductible policies from each specific hurricane in the Base Hurricane Storm Set, as defined in Standard M-1, for the 2007 Florida Hurricane Catastrophe Fund’s aggregate personal residential exposure data found in the file named “hlpm2007.exe.”

-B. Provide the total insured loss and the dollar contribution to the average annual loss assuming commercial residential zero deductible policies from each specific hurricane in the Base Hurricane Storm Set, as defined in Standard M-1, for the 2007 Florida Hurricane Catastrophe Fund’s aggregate personal and commercial residential exposure data, type of business 1, found in the file named “hlpm2007c.exe.”
+Provide the total insured loss and the dollar contribution to the average annual loss assuming zero deductible policies from each specific hurricane in the Base Hurricane Storm Set, as defined in Standard M-1, for the 2007 Florida Hurricane Catastrophe Fund’s aggregate personal and commercial residential exposure data found in the file named “hlpm2007c.exe.”

 The table below contains the minimum number of hurricanes from HURDAT to be included in the Base Hurricane Storm Set.
 Each hurricane has been assigned an ID number.
 Additional hurricanes included in the model’s Base Hurricane Storm Set shall be added to the table below and assigned an ID number as the hurricane falls within the given ID numbers.

-C. Provide this form on CD in Excel format.
+B. Provide this form in Excel format.
 The file name shall include the abbreviated name of the modeling organization, the standards year, and the form name.
-A hard copy of Form A-3 shall be included in the submission.
+A hard copy of Form A-2 shall be included in a submission appendix.